Have you heard the expression “it’s the Uber for...” or “it’s the Airbnb for...”.

-2. Guaranteed quality of work within the Marketplace platform
+2. Guarantee the quality of the work

-Marketplaces should create an internal certification process to build another layer of trust in the mind of their customer audience.
+Marketplaces should create an internal certification process to establish trust with their audience.
 For Managed Marketplaces, where suppliers must be licensed or certified (engineers, accountants, teachers, lawyers), the initial burden of proof is slightly lifted with an external guarantee to instore trust.

-3. Take advantage of SaaS solutions in your industry niche
+3. Take advantage of SaaS solutions in your industry

-And we envision this happening across other service industries as well (healthcare, content writers, HR organizations, accounting services).
+And we envision this happening across other service industries as well (healthcare, content marketing, real estate, HR organizations, accounting services).
 It’s a good trend in our opinion and will make it easier for marketplaces to connect and integrate these tools in order to view the activity on them as part of the quality assurance offering of the managed marketplace.